neaorin/MLOnSparkWorkshop/Setup.md

-# Global AI Night Bucharest - Lab Setup Instructions
+# Machine Learning With Apache Spark Hands-on Workshop - Lab Setup Instructions

 In order to set up your lab environment, please follow these steps.